lsst-sqre/sqr-029/index.rst

 Connecting Kafka and InfluxDB
 -----------------------------

 At the time of this implementation, the `Confluent InfluxDB connector <https://docs.confluent.io/current/connect/kafka-connect-influxdb/index.html>`_ was still in preview and did not have the functionality we needed.
-Instead of the Confluent connector, we used the `InfluxDB Sink connector developed by Landoop <https://docs.lenses.io/connectors/sink/influx.html>`_.
+Instead of the Confluent InfluxDB connector, we used the `InfluxDB Sink connector developed by Landoop <https://docs.lenses.io/connectors/sink/influx.html>`_.

 We added the Landoop InfluxDB Sink connector 1.1 plugin to the ``cp-kafka-connect`` container, and implemented scripts to facilitate its configuration.

-A limitation of version 1.1, though, was the lack of support for Avro ``array`` data type, which was solved by `contributing to the plugin development <https://github.com/Landoop/stream-reactor/pull/522>`_.
+A limitation of version 1.1, though, was the lack of support for the Avro ``array`` data type, which was solved by `contributing to the plugin development <https://github.com/Landoop/stream-reactor/pull/522>`_.

-The InfluxDB data model
+The InfluxDB schema
-^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^

+One of the characteristics of InfluxDB is that the schema is created as the data is written to the database, this is commonly referred as *schemaless* or *schema-on-write*.
+The advantage is that no schema creation and database migrations are needed simplifying the database management, but it also means that it is not possible to enforce a schema with InfluxDB only.

+In the proposed architecture, the schema is controlled by Kafka through `Avro and the Schema Registry <https://docs.confluent.io/current/schema-registry/docs/index.html#schemaregistry-intro>`_.
+As the schema may need to evolve over time it is important for InfluxDB, and for other consumers, to be able to handle data encoded with both old and new schema seamlessly.
+While `schema evolution <https://docs.confluent.io/current/schema-registry/docs/avro.html#data-serialization-and-evolution>`_ is not explored throughout the SAL Mock experiment it is certainly important and must be revisited.

-The InfluxDB data model does not necessarily need to follow the Avro schema.
-The InfluxDB Sink Connector supports KCQL, the Kafka Connect Query Language that can be used to select fields, define the target measurement, and `set tags to annotate the measurements <https://docs.influxdata.com/influxdb/v1.7/concepts/schema_and_data_layout/>`_.
+The data written to InfluxDB, however, does not necessarily need to follow exactly the Avro schema.
+The InfluxDB Sink Connector supports `KCQL <https://docs.lenses.io/connectors/sink/influx.html#kcql-support>`_, the Kafka Connect Query Language that can be used to select fields, define the target measurement, and `set tags to annotate the measurements <https://docs.influxdata.com/influxdb/v1.7/concepts/schema_and_data_layout/>`_.

-In the current implementation, the InfluxDB data model is the simplest possible.
-We just create an InfluxDB measurement with the topic name and select all fields from the topic.
+In the current implementation, the InfluxDB schema is the simplest possible.
+We create an InfluxDB measurement with the topic name and select all fields from the topic.

-Example of Avro schema for the ``"MTM1M3_accelerometerData`` SAL telemetry topic, and the corresponding InfluxDB measurement:
+Example of Avro schema for the ``MTM1M3_accelerometerData`` topic, and the corresponding InfluxDB schema:

 ::